mikolajdlugolecki/chess-simulator/README.md

-# OpenGL 3D game
+# Chess Simulator
-OpenGL 3D game is a simple
+Chess Simulator is a program for animating recorded chess sessions.
 ## Table of Contents
 * [Requirements](#requirements)
 * [Installation](#installation)